When can I submit my application?

 How long must I wait before I can start volunteering?

 It can take anywhere from four to six weeks before you can begin.
 After your completed application is reviewed by the volunteer staff you may be asked to make two appointments – one for Employee Health and one for Volunteer Orientation.
 The Employee Health Department offers assessments to new volunteers every two weeks.
-The Volunteer Orientation coincides with the Employee Health schedule.

 Senior applicants (18 years or older) must successfully complete a background investigation prior to starting their volunteer assignment.
 The background investigation will occur once a volunteer has received a schedule from a departmental supervisor and notifies Volunteer Services of the tentative start date.